Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

-\begin{proof} By Theorem~\ref{thm:posscompextend1}, we know that there is a query~$Q_0$ in \PosRA{} with output arity~$1$ such that the \poss problem for~$Q_0$ is NP-hard, even for input relations that are over~$\calD_+$ and are totally ordered: this is by observing the proof, checking that the output arity is indeed~$1$, and noticing that the input po-relation $S$ defined as $\ordern{3m-1}$ uses labels that are irrelevant (they are projected away), and the input po-relation $S'$ uses only labels from $\{\s, \n, \e\}$ so we can rename them to $\{\s_+, \n_+, \e_+\}$.
+\begin{proof} By Theorem~\ref{thm:posscompextend1}, there is a query~$Q_0$ in \PosRA{} such that the \poss problem for~$Q_0$ is NP-hard, even for totally ordered input relations.
+What is more, by inspecting the construction in the proof of Theorem~\ref{thm:posscompextend1}, we can observe that the output arity of~$Q_0$ is~1, and that the input relations can be assumed to have domain~$\calD_+$: indeed, the input po-relation $S$ defined as $\ordern{3m-1}$ uses labels that are irrelevant (they are projected away), and the input po-relation $S'$ uses only labels from $\{\s, \n, \e\}$, so we can rename them to $\{\s_+, \n_+, \e_+\}$.
 We now define the \PosRA query $Q_\b$: its input relations are those of~$Q_0$ plus a fresh relation name~$R$, and it maps any po-relation $\OR'$ for~$R$ and input po-database~$D$ for~$Q_0$ to~$Q'_\b(\OR', Q_0(D))$.
 By definition of $Q'_\b$, our query $Q_\b$ clearly satisfies the additional condition that all possible worlds satisfy $e'$.

 We reduce the \poss problem for $Q_0$ to the balanced checking problem for $Q_\b$ in PTIME.
 More specifically, we claim that $(D, L)$ is a positive instance to \poss for $Q_0$ iff $D'$ is a positive instance to the balanced checking problem for~$Q_\b$, where $D'$ is obtained from~$D$ by adding the totally ordered relation $\OR^-_w$ to interpret the fresh name~$R$, with $w$ the word on~$\calD_+$ achieved by~$L$.
 But this is exactly what Lemma~\ref{lem:balred} shows, for $\OR \colonequals Q_0(D)$.
 This concludes the reduction, so we have shown that the balanced checking problem for $Q_\b$ is NP-hard, even assuming that the input po-database (here, $D'$) contains only totally ordered po-relations. \end{proof}